usnistgov/oscal-xproc3/README.md

 - [XProc Tutorial](tutorial/readme.md) provides step-by-step instructions and play-by-play commentary.
 - [Schema Field Tests](./schema-field-tests) - Testing whether OSCAL schemas correctly enforce rules over data (with surprises)
 - [OSCAL Profile Resolution](./profile-resolution) - converting an OSCAL profile (representing a baseline or overlay) into its catalog of controls
-- Produce OSCAL from other data formats: from raw JSON source in [CPRT import](projects/CPRT-import/); or from PDF source via HTML and XML conversions[FM6-22 import](projects/FM6-22-import)
+- [Produce OSCAL from other data formats](projects/oscal-import/) including JSON, HTML and PDF (via HTML)

 Any XProc3 pipeline can be executed using the script `xp3.sh` (`bash`) or `xp3.bat` (Windows CMD).
 For example: